Relais de Camont

 The Relais de Camont sits between a quiet country lane and a shady, grassy towpath at the garden gate for long walks and a paved bicycling lane on the other side of the canal.

 Boulangeries, supermarchés, pharmacies, La Poste, and many village cafés are but a 10-15 minute bike ride away in the neighboring villages of Brax and Serignac.
-Village farmer’s markets and farmstands are within an easy drive from Camont, and we shop for food, have a coffee, and meet the neighbors a couple of times a week.
+Village farmer’s markets and farmstands are within an easy drive from Camont, and together we shop for food, have a coffee, and meet the neighbors, a couple of times a week.